Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Introduction

 \section{Introduction}

-The past twenty years have seen a dramatic increase in research involving medical imaging, thanks in part to the advent of noninvasive techniques such as magnetic resonance imaging (MRI).
-Neuroimaging in particular has benefited from MRI technology due to the ability to delineate brain structures and pathology with high spatial resolution.
-MRI technology itself is evolving and improving, with new protocols and higher field strengths that lead to finer resolution images with better contrast.
-With improvements to MRI technology comes the challenge to identify and study smaller subregions of the brain, known as regions of interest (ROI).
-Identification of ROIs is fundamental to neuroimaging data analysis, as many studies involve analyzing population-level structural variation and changes associated with disease, as well as associations between ROI characteristics and clinical outcomes.
+Alzheimer's is a neurodegenerative disease characterized by the deterioration of brain tissue and accelerated cognitive decline.
+There is no cure for Alzheimer's disease (AD).
+Hence, it is important to gain a better understanding of disease mechanisms in the brain and to identify biomarkers that are effective for early detection.
+The association between atrophy of the hippocampus and AD is well-documented \citep{Lik+etal:05, Leu+etal:10} and volumetric changes over time can be used to aid the diagnosis of early AD and to track progression \citep{Dub+etal:07}.
+Quantifying and tracking such changes requires delineating and measuring the hippocampus in vivo from magnetic resonance (MR) brain images of both healthy subjects and those that have been diagnosed with AD.

-The manual delineation of medical images into ROIs by a trained expert is often time-intensive and costly.
+The manual delineation of medical images into regions of interest (ROIs) such as the hippocampus is often time-intensive and costly.
 Thus, even for moderate-sized research studies, obtaining manual segmentations for each image can be infeasible \citep{Igl+Sab:15}.
 These so-called ``gold standard'' segmentations provided by human experts, and the resulting ROI volumes, are known to exhibit intra- and inter-rater variability \citep{Yus+etal:06}.
 In light of these limitations, methods for automatic and semi-automatic segmentation of ROIs are critical for increasing the feasibility of imaging studies.